writepython/web-crawler/README.txt

+TO DO
+Get encoding or headers from Selenium and figure out how requests get encoding var (or extra HEAD req w/ requests) Selenium at the end.

 === About ===

 - This python web crawler will read in a configuration file containing seed URLs to crawl, and download filtering parameters.